+As part of this framework, we propose that cerebellar dysfunction may disrupt the maturation of distant neocortical circuits.
 To summarize the concept of developmental influence between brain regions, we use the term developmental diaschisis.
-Diaschisis (\dī-as'-kə-səs\; Gr. dia: across, schisis: break) is an existing neurological term indicating a sharp inhibition in activity at a site that is distant from a site of injury, but is anatomically connected with it through fiber tracts.
-For example, prefrontal injury has been shown to lead to abrupt decreases in blood flow to the contralateral cerebellum, and vice versa.
-In the same way, we define developmental diaschisis as a phenomenon in which disruptions in activity in a particular brain area can affect the organization and function of other, distal brain sites over developmental time.
-As a central example, we will focus on autism spectrum disorder (ASD), for which the developmental-diaschisis hypothesis can resolve some longstanding puzzles regarding the cerebellum's role.
+Diaschisis (\di-as'-k-s-s-s-x; Gr. dia: across, schisis: break) is an existing neurological term indicating a sharp inhibition in activity at a site that is distant from a site of injury but is anatomically connected with it through fiber tracts.
+For example, prefrontal injury has been shown to lead to abrupt decreases in blood flow to the contralateral cerebellum and vice versa.
+In the same way, we define developmental diaschisis as a phenomenon in which disruptions in activity in a particular brain area, such as the cerebellum, can affect the organization and function of other, remote brain sites over developmental time.
+As a central example, we will focus on autism spectrum disorder (ASD), for which the developmental diaschisis hypothesis can resolve some longstanding puzzles regarding the cerebellum's role.